Twelve12com/wp-docker-builder/README.md

 git clone https://github.com/bilaltas/wp-docker-builder.git && cd wp-docker-builder
 ```

-Then, it has four types of using:
+Then, it has two types of using:
 1. Installing Wordpress with my empty starter template (Default)
 	* Nothing to do, just start installation (sudo bash install)
-2. Installing Wordpress with your own theme
-	* Put your theme folder(s) to "site/wp/wp-content/themes/" folder
-	* Start installation and don't forget to type your theme folder name to activate on WP, when it asks for "Active theme folder name"
-3. Installing an existing Wordpress with a database dump and "site/wp/wp-content" folder
-	* Put your .sql file to "site/database/dump/" folder
-	* Replace the "site/wp/wp-content" with your own "site/wp/wp-content" folder
-	* Start installation and don't forget to type your full old website URL to replace on WP DB, when it asks for "Old full website URL" (With "http:// or https:// protocol) (Not done yet)
-4. Installing an existing Wordpress with a Git URL
+2. Installing an existing Wordpress with a Git URL
-	* Add **--remote** flag to normal installation code
+	* Add **--remote** flag to normal installation code (sudo bash install --remote)

 ### Installation